mdcourse/mdcourse.github.io/_sources/projects/project1.rst.txt

     :class: only-light

-In 1957, Wood and Parker reported the first numerical study of a 3D fluid that was using an attractive Lennard-Jones potential (previous studies by Metropolis et al. only used repultive hard-sphere potentials :cite:`metropolis1953equation, metropolis1953simulated`).
+In 1957, Wood and Parker reported the first numerical study of a 3D fluid that was using an attractive Lennard-Jones potential :cite:`woodMonteCarloEquation1957` (before them, Metropolis et al. used repultive hard-sphere potentials only :cite:`metropolis1953equation, metropolis1953simulated`).
 In their study, Wood and Parker used a Monte Carlo algorithm to predit the Equation of State (EoS) of neutral particles interacting with Lennard-Jones potential, whose parameters were chosen to match those of argon gas.
 Their results show